OILS (Learning Officer Concentration) Online Master's Degree

 - Required documentation including a letter of intent, a resume, three letters of recommendation, and a writing sample

 - Goals or objectives that can be reasonably achieved through a degree in this program

 - Language Skills for International Students: International students must meet all UNM Graduate Admissions Requirements including tests for English proficiency.
 For more information regarding international students, please see International Students and Online Education.

-Please see the department's website for more detailed information on how to apply to the OILS Master's program.
+Please see the department's website for more detailed information on admissions including how to apply to the OILS Master's program and relevant deadline dates.

 MA Organization, Information & Learning Sciences - Learning Officer Program at a Glance